Scifabric/pybossa-jujucharm/INSTALL-Vagrant-trusty.md

 > tail -f /var/log/juju-vagrant-local/unit-pybossa-0.log
 > ```

-wait till pybossa is deployed and you see an public ip on
+wait till pybossa is deployed and you see an public IP on
 ```
 juju status
 ```
-copy&paste the ip here:
+copy&paste the IP here:
 ```
 sudo ./natpybossa.sh 10.0.3.x
 ```